F.A.Q.

 How do you clean the applicator?

-The applicator sponge is washable.
-We recommend using a mild soap and water, rinsing thoroughly, and then letting it air dry.
+Wash with mild soap and water, rinse thoroughly, and let it air dry.

 What is the applicator made of?